 This guide is designed to walk users through adding a visualization to the example report.
 For this example, we'll create a chart visualization, keeping in mind that GeoCharts, Google Maps and gauges are other possible visualization types.
+More info on GeoCharts, Google Maps, and gauges can be found in their respective articles.

-Adding a Chart
+Adding the Chart

-NOTE.
 Charts rely on aggregating data and are therefore best placed in a group or report footer.

 The Chart Wizard

-- Line: Line charts show trends in one or multiple data sets over time.
+- Line charts show trends in one or multiple data sets over time.
 These can be single- or multi-series.

-- Scatter and Bubble: Scatter and Bubble charts show the relationship between distinct data points in one or more series.
+- Scatter and Bubble Scatter and Bubble charts show the relationship between distinct data points in one or more series.

 The Data Tab is where data is refined for the selected chart and where the interaction of the data is determined.
 A data value and a data label for the chart must be set before proceeding.